Kahayla/Help-Desk-Ticketing-System-Prototype/README.md

      - Type `2` to check all tickets
      - Type `3` to update a ticket
        - This prompt asks you to provide the Ticket ID that you would like to update
-       - It will then ask you to choose a response type:
+       - The app will then ask you to choose a response type:
          - `Type 1 for an internal response` this is for IT Team members to view only.
          - `Type 2 for a response back to user/ticket creator` these responses are available for everyone to view.
-       - It will then ask if you wish to update the ticket status by typing `Y or N`.
+       - The app will then ask if you wish to update the ticket status by typing `Y or N`.
-       - If `Y` then it will promt you a list of available statuses to update the ticket to:
+       - If `Y` then the app will promt you a list of available statuses to update the ticket to:
          - 1: Open
          - 2: In progress
          - 3: Awaiting customer response
          - 4: Resolved
-       - If `N` then it will prompt you with the IT team member options list.
+       - If `N` then the app will prompt you with the IT team member options list.
    - Type `4` to go to ticket dashboard
      - This will then display the tciket statistics to you
      - Example: